mattbierner/blog.mattbierner.com/_posts/2022-01-09-heavy-metal-a-review.md

 It doesn't matter because you've already pressed play.
 If this is how you go, so be it.

 A list of bands flash across the screen: Cheap Trick!
 Black Sabbath!!
 DEVO!!!
 Yes, flipping DEVO!!!
-You try to prepare yourself for what in all likelihood will be single greatest piece of art you have ever or will ever have the privilege of bearing witness to.
+You try to prepare yourself for what in all likelihood will be the single greatest piece of art you have ever or will ever have the privilege of bearing witness to.

 It starts in space because of course that's how it has to begin.
 Space.
 So vast.
 So empty.
 Makes you think, doesn't it?